Best Nearly New Car Deals - November 2023

-Nearly new cars and pre-registered cars from trusted dealers are a great way to save you money.
-We pick the best nearly new cars we've found on sale
+Buying a nearly new car or pre-registered car from a trusted dealer is a great way to save you money.
+We pick the best nearly new cars we've found on sale with the biggest discounts available

 If you're after a nearly new car then you've come to the right place.
 Although stocks of new and used cars are still more limited than usual, we've searched high and low to find the best deals on nearly new cars in the UK.

-There's also the fact you can skip the waiting list.
-So rather than waiting several months for your new car, you can get behind the wheel straight away.
-Nearly new cars tend to have a few hundred miles on the clock, so you'll still get to enjoy that new car experience (and new car smell).
+There's also the fact you can skip any waiting lists.
+So rather than having to wait several months for your new car, you can get behind the wheel straight away.
+Nearly new cars tend to have a few hundred miles on the clock, but you'll still get to enjoy that new car experience (and new car smell).

 Need some help choosing what car to buy?
 Check out our in depth car reviews.
 We also have plenty of useful advice on how to buy a new car and Approved Used schemes.